AminFarjad/MPI_Image_proceesing/README.md

 MPI_library was used for message passing between diff process This project includes
->parallely applying gray scale on a p3 type image
->parallely applying noise(salt and pepper noise) on a p3 gray scale image
+1)parallely applying gray scale on a p3 type image 2)parallely applying noise(salt and pepper noise) on a p3 gray scale image
->denoising the image produced by part 2 median denoising was applied on it which is good for salt and pepper noise
->parallely applying 7 types of filter on a p3 type image (includes task parallelism) filters are:
+3)denoising the image produced by part 2 median denoising was applied on it which is good for salt and pepper noise 4)parallely applying 7 types of filter on a p3 type image (includes task parallelism) filters are:
              gray
              gamma correction